 Visible results are apparent approximately one week after treatment, with 60-70% of results apparent by week six.
 Tightening and contouring of the face continues for up to 9 to 12 months post-treatment with results lasting up to 5 years.
 However, improvement is typically 40-60% of what can be achieved with a facelift surgery.

 Whether you are the right candidate for a MACSlift (mini facelift) or a traditional facelift, both of these surgical procedures lift and tighten the underlying tissue and muscle (SMAS) along with removing any excess skin that is causing sagging.
 When the SMAS and the skin are properly addressed during either of these surgical procedures is what provides patients with long-lasting, comprehensive results.
-As mentioned above, there aren’t any non-surgical alternatives at this time that can provide individuals with surgical results.
+As mentioned above, there aren’t any non-surgical alternatives at this time that can provide individuals with surgical results, so depending on your particular situation, a facelift may be worth it.
 It’s best to get information on all options of treatment from a well-accredited professional before receiving a procedure.

-For more information about surgical or non-surgical facelift options, please contact Utah Facial Plastics Layton, Draper and South Jordan (coming soon) offices at (801)776-2220.
+For more information about surgical or non-surgical facelift options, please contact Utah Facial Plastics Layton, Draper offices at (801)776-2220.